unstoppabledomains/dev-docs/domain-distribution-and-management/partner-api-v2/guides/best-practices.md

 ---
-title: Best Practices for Integrating Partner API | Unstoppable Domains Developer Portal
+title: Best Practices for Integrating Partner API v2 (Legacy) | Unstoppable Domains Developer Portal
-description: This page covers best practices to follow while integrating the Partner API.
+description: This page covers best practices to follow while integrating the Partner API v2 (Legacy).
 redirectFrom:
   - /partner/reference/best-practices/
+  - /domain-distribution-and-management/guides/best-practices/
 ---

-# Best Practices for Integrating Partner API
+# Best Practices for Integrating Partner API v2 (Legacy)

-Here are best practices to ensure the proper integration of the Unstoppable Domains Partner API into your applications:
+Here are best practices to ensure the proper integration of the Unstoppable Domains Partner API v2 (Legacy) into your applications:

 ## Simplify Your Domain Search Fields With the Domains Suggestions Endpoint